|

 Suitability: These funds are suitable for those who

 wish to play on the interest rate risk.
+Top

 The Fixed mMaturity Plans (FMPs) are close-ended income schemes with a fixed